Quantum Spacetime Phenomenology: Closing Remarks

-For what concerns the type of data on which quantum-gravity phenomenology can rely, I have attempted to maintain throughout this review some visible separations between different proposals on the basis of whether they concern astrophysics, cosmology or controlled laboratory experiments.
-It is very clear that astrophysics has provided so far the most fruitful arena.
-Cosmology has the greatest potential reach (although for the most part this potential has not yet materialized) and I have argued that perhaps the time for a mature cosmology-based quantum-gravity phenomenology is not so distant.
-I was very deliberate in stressing the role that already now (however marginally/occasionally) is played in quantum-gravity phenomenology by some controlled laboratory experiments, and of course one of the most important challenges for the next decade of quantum-gravity phenomenology is the one of extending as much as possible our reliance on the ``high-quality facts" that can be established through controlled laboratory experiments.
+The (however limited) information presently available to us appears to provide a clear invitation to continue to focus most of our efforts in the search of effects describable in terms of a (low-energy) expansion in powers of the Planck length, though other opportunities clearly should not be overlooked.
+Concerning the type of data on which quantum-spacetime phenomenology can rely, I have attempted to maintain throughout this review some visible separations between different proposals on the basis of whether they concern astrophysics, cosmology or controlled laboratory experiments.
+It is very clear that astrophysics has provided so far the most fruitful arena, but cosmology has the greatest potential reach (although for the most part this potential has not yet materialized) .
+The role played so far in quantum-spacetime phenomenology by controlled laboratory experiments is rather marginal, but it would be important for the future development of quantum-spacetime phenomenology to find more opportunities for controlled laboratory experiments.